bcc-code/developer.bcc.no/docs/privacy-policy.md

 ## 4. PERSONAL INFORMATION PROCESSING, BASIS AND PURPOSE

-### 4.1 THE PERSONAL INFORMATION WE PROCESS WHEN YOU ENGAGE WITH THE BCC IT COMMUNITY
+### 4.1 The personal information we process when you engage with the BCC IT Community

 We process the following personal information about everyone who uses our Tools: